 5. You Want More Adventure

 Remember we said you should consider being a tourist in your own town?
 Well, what have you always wanted to do in Whistler but haven’t had the chance to experience yet?
 Has your other half or the kids wanted to do something but you’ve never found the time?
-Well, that time is now as there are some great deals to be had.
+The time is now.

 6. You Dream of a Celebration Staycation